JosieOnGit/Luniks/Historic Events/Reaching Lúniks/Lúniks Landers & Probes.md

 ## Landers
 Naming convention: **ELL-n**: **Exoplanet Lúniks Lander**.
+### ELL-1
+**ELL-1** (Nicknamed **"Hello!")** was the first lander that was sent to Lúniks and landed near where the city of **Kirwijec** was to be built.
+After the discovery of Lúniks and the Panjit Loop having been proven successful and functional, **ELL-1** was developed almost immediately to take samples of the air, ground, pressure, and all other levels that are important for deciding whether it was possible at all for life to thrive on the newly discovered planet.
+Luckily, and with a stroke of luck, it truly appeared to be an almost identical clone of Earth, and ever since, everything was set in rapid motion to reach and settle the planet.
 ### ELL-2
 Iterating from **ELL-1**, **ELL-2** was launched and sent to explore the various flora and fauna in **marked Thórirsant**.
 Equipped with various equipment to analyse ground samples, air samples, as well as a camera and microphone, it would analyse the forests and determine whether or not there was life present on the planet where telescopes couldn't determine.
 ### ELL-6